Economy of Sylhet Division

-As of 2019, Sylhet's per capita GDP is $3,050 in nominal terms and 6,250 in purchasing power parity terms, which is the second highest in Bangladesh.
+As of 2025, Sylhet's per capita GDP is $5,680 in nominal terms and $10,250 in purchasing power parity terms, which is the second highest in Bangladesh.
 According to the World Bank, Sylhet and Chittagong have the lowest incidence of poverty in Bangladesh.

 Economy

 Sylhet region is the most enriched area of Bangladesh.
 A vast quantity of proven gas reserve and Bangladesh's only oil field in located in the region.

 Natural gas

 Sylhet contains a vast amount of proven natural gas reserve.
-There are total eight gas fields located in the region.
+As of 2024, new gas reserves has been discovered in well number 7 of the Sylhet Gas Field, producing 6 to 7 million cubic feet of gas per day (MMCFD).
+More gas reserves have been discovered in well number 8 in Kailashtila Gas Field estimated to be 21 MMCFD.
+Back in January 2024 a new gas structure was found in well number 2 at Rashidpur, which has a reserve of 157 billion cubic feet (BCF).
+If all upgrades are completed by 2025, a total of 250 MMCFD gas can be added to the national grid.
+There are a total of eight gas fields located in the region.
 Total reserve of gas fields of the region is about 14 trillion cubit feet.
 According to Jalalabad Gas System Limited, The company's annual revenue earning is around 5.66 billion.

 Remittance

 Remittance is one of the biggest source behind Sylhetis economic growth.
 Many Sylhetis that live abroad live in many countries, notably countries in the Middle East such as Saudi Arabia, the United Arab Emirates, etc., France, the United States, and the United Kingdom.
 Many remittances are sent from the United Kingdom to Sylhet unlike many other countries as the majority, believed to be around 90-95%, of the British Bangladeshi population claim they are from Sylhet.

 The remittance of financial year 2012–13 is estimated around $10 billion.

 Numerous projects and businesses in the city and in large towns have been funded by Sylhetis living and working abroad.
 As of 1986, an estimated 95 percent of the ethnic British Bangladeshis originated from or had ancestors from the Sylhet region.
 The city receives a significant portion of the country's annual remittances, which have driven growth in real estate and construction.
 A number of shopping centres, restaurants and hotels have opened as a result.